How To Achieve Crisp & Clear Conference Audio Recording

 Background noise can be caused by a range of factors including noisy air conditioners, chatter and eating.
 When setting up your recording system, consider where microphones are placed.
 Ensure they are away from the air-conditioner or other sources of noise.
 Ask participants to speak one at a time as it can be very hard to understand when there is excessive chatter.
 Also, eating either before, after or during a break from recording will further reduce background noise.

-The equipment used is probably the most important factor when creating an audio recording of a conference.
+The equipment used is probably the most important factor when creating a conference audio recording.
 Recording on a phone or with a voice recorder on its own may struggle to pick up every speaker’s voice.
 A professional voice recorder combined with specially designed conference microphones will ensure everyone’s voice is heard.

 When choosing recording equipment you will want to consider the following: